Universal Windows Platform

 Universal Windows Platform (UWP) is a computing platform created by Microsoft and introduced in Windows 10.
 The purpose of this platform is to help develop universal apps that run on Windows 10, Windows 10 Mobile (discontinued), Windows 11, Xbox One, Xbox Series X/S, and HoloLens without the need to be rewritten for each.
 It supports Windows app development using C++, C#, VB.NET, and XAML.
 The API is implemented in C++, and supported in C++, VB.NET, C#, F# and JavaScript.
-Designed as an extension to the Windows Runtime (WinRT) platform introduced in Windows Server 2012 and Windows 8, UWP allows developers to create apps that will potentially run on multiple types of devices.
+Designed as an extension to the Windows Runtime (WinRT) platform introduced in Windows Server 2012 and Windows 8, UWP allows developers to create apps that will potentially run on multiple types of devices, but Windows 8, Windows Phone 8, Windows 8.1 and Windows Phone 8.1 cannot run UWP apps.

 UWP does not target non-Microsoft systems.
 Microsoft's solution for other platforms is .NET MAUI (previously "Xamarin.Forms"), an open-source API created by Xamarin, a Microsoft subsidiary since 2016.
 Community solutions also exist for non-targeted platforms, such as Uno Platform.
-UWP was deprecated in October 2021.